hawkwynd/pi-tube/README.md

 Boot to the desktop and perform the following commands:

-# turn off screen blank
+# Turn off screen blank

 `sudo nano /boot/cmdline.txt`

 Add `consoleblank=0` to turn screen blanking off completely, or edit it to set the number of seconds of inactivity before the console will blank.
 Note the kernel command line must be a single line of text.

-# install jq
+# Install jq
 jq is used to parse json array of data for bash shell processing.

 `sudo apt-get install jq`

-# install youtube-dl
+# Install youtube-dl

 youtube-dl is the application which will download our video files from youtube.com and store them in the video directory as .mp4 format files.